• Skip to primary navigation

 What Happens When Work Starts?

-For more information, please do download the explanatory booklet mentioned above.
-This booklet has a whole host of additional information and will fully explain and clarify both your rights and your responsibilities.
+For more details, download the explanatory booklet mentioned above.
+It provides extensive information clarifying both your rights and responsibilities.

 Good luck with your party wall project!